alexarnimueller/giraffe/README.md

 After training, a config file containing all the used options will be saved in the checkpoints folder.
 This file is used for later sampling and embedding tasks.

+#### Calculated vs. Custom Properties
+If the input file only contains SMILES strings (single column, with or without header), Giraffe uses all calculable RDKit properties (scaled from 0 to 1).
+If the input file contains other numerical columns next to the SMILES, it will use those values as properties.
+The user has to ensure the properties are scaled to a reasonable range.

 ### Sampling
 To randomly sample up to `100` SMILES strings of maximum length `96` at temperature `0.6` from a trained model checkpoint (in this case epoch `45` of the model `pubchem`), run the following:
 ```bash